Baltimore Skipjacks: Penguins' affiliate

-Skipjacks team owners continued to lobby for an American Hockey League team in Baltimore.
-In 1982, the Pittsburgh Penguins relocated their farm team and merged the Erie Blades into the ACHL's Skipjacks, with a three-year affiliation commitment to the Skipjacks.
+Skipjacks team owners lobbied for an American Hockey League team in Baltimore.
+In 1982, the Pittsburgh Penguins relocated their farm team by merging players from the Erie Blades into the ACHL's Skipjacks, and signing a three-year affiliation commitment.
 Coach Lou Angotti and sixteen Erie players made the move to Baltimore.
-The Skipjacks had an uphill battle in the new league as they shared the same arena with the Baltimore Blast of the Major Indoor Soccer League.
-The hockey team was consistently outdrawn by the soccer team and given second choice for nights of play.
-The Skipjacks also had a secondary farm team affiliation with the Boston Bruins for the 1982–83 AHL season.
+The Skipjacks also had a secondary affiliation with the Boston Bruins for the 1982–83 AHL season.
+Baltimore changed its uniform colors to black, gold and white, similar to both the Penguis and Bruins, and used a new logo.
+For the 1982–83 season, salaries of fifteen players were paid by the Penguins, four players where paid by the Bruins, while two player additional players were signed by the Skipjacks.

 Mike Gillis led the team in scoring with 113 points.
 Mitch Lamoureux led the league with 57 goals, and won the Dudley "Red" Garrett Memorial Award as the AHL Rookie of the Year.
 Defenseman Greg Tebbutt won the Eddie Shore Award as the AHL Defenseman of the Year.
 Lamoureux improved the offense, but the Skipjacks finished the season in fifth place and missed the playoffs.

 The Skipjacks went into the 1983–84 AHL season affiliated only with Pittsburgh.
-The Skipjacks unveiled a new logo for the season (shown in infobox) which resembled the word "JACKS" superimposed on a ship's wheel, and used the same black, gold and white color scheme of the Penguins.
+The Skipjacks unveiled a new logo for the season which resembled the word "JACKS" superimposed on a ship's wheel, and used the same black, gold and white color scheme of the Penguins.
 Ubriaco was brought back as head coach, and led the team to its best record with 102 points, and 384 goals scored.
 The Skipjacks won the John D. Chick Trophy as the regular season champions of the AHL's south division.
-The offense was evenly spread out, with 18 different players scoring at least 10 goals, and Paul Gardner led the team with 81 points.
+The offense was evenly spread out with 18 different players scoring at least 10 goals, and Paul Gardner led the team with 81 points.
 The Skipjacks were bolstered by the conscious decision of the Penguins to keep its prospects in the AHL, in an effort to finish last in the 1983–84 NHL season and win the right to select Mario Lemieux first overall in the 1984 NHL Entry Draft.
 In the playoffs, the Skipjacks defeated the fourth place Springfield Indians in four straight games, then waited 15 days for the second round start as Rochester Americans and St. Catharines Saints series went the full seven games.
 The layoff possibly affected the Skipjacks, as they lost to Rochester in six games in the second round.
 After the season, Ubriaco was given the Louis A. R. Pieri Memorial Award as the AHL's Coach of the Year.